ajesler/ledbadge-rb/readme.md

     messages = [[m1], [m2, {:speed => 1}], [m3, {:action => LedActions::SNOW}], [m4], [m5], [m6]]
     badge.set_messages messages

 This will cycle through all 6 messages, with the second message being displayed slowly, and the third displayed in the snowing action.
+It is not currently possible to then update only a single message, you must reset all messages if you want to change any of them.

 ledbadge-rb requires you to have `gem` installed, as the `trollop` and `serialport` gems are required.